rusakovartyom/portfolio-website/README.md

 This project was built with:

-- [React.js](https://reactjs.org), to make this app modular, scalable and simple for adding future features
+- [React.js](https://reactjs.org), to make this website modular, scalable and simple for adding future features
 - [Tailwind CSS](https://tailwindcss.com/), to deal with CSS in a rapid manner right from the markup
 - [Vite](https://vitejs.dev/), as an experiment.
-I've been using Create React App for most of my pet projects, I was curious to learn about this alternative.
+I've been using Create React App for most of my pet projects, I was curious to learn about this alternative

 Also: